 1. The scientific name of Spix’s macaw is Cyanopsitta spixii.
 Its common name begins with a capital letter because it’s derived from the name of a person.
 Johann Baptist von Spix was a German naturalist who hunted and collected one of the birds in Brazil in 1819.

 2. Like other birds, the Spix's macaw is classified in the class Aves.
 It's placed in the order Psittaciformes (parrots), the family Psittacidae (true parrots), and the subfamily Arinae (New World parrots).

-3. The head of the bird is grey-blue in colour.
+3. The head of the bird is grey or blue-grey in colour.
 There is a grey or white patch of skin in front of and around each eye.
 The body is a shade of blue.
 The undersurface of the bird is often paler than the upper surface, but sometimes the two areas are more or less the same colour.

 4. The bird is smaller than most of the more vividly coloured and well known macaws and has a more delicate appearance.
 It's sometimes known as the little blue macaw.

 5. Like other macaws, a Spix's macaw has a long tail and feet that grip well.
 It also has long wings.